OPT UP for MORE RENEWABLES

 Good Energy (more on community aggregation from their website here) is the company that negotiates the aggregation contract once each Selectboard decides on their energy package.

-***BONUS***Once a town (like Fairhaven) has opted up by a default, any individual or business in the community can opt up to 50% or 100% and claim the extra cost as a deduction on their taxes.
+***BONUS***Once a town (like Fairhaven) has opted up by a default, any individual or business in the community can opt up to 100% and claim the extra cost as a deduction on their taxes.
 Individuals/businesses get a letter in February indicating the extra they paid for 50% or 100% clean energy for the previous year.

 Resources: